magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

    d.
 Use industry standard encryption (e.g., TLS) anytime your application stores or transmits usernames, passwords, API keys, or other types of important data about or on behalf of your end users.

    e.
 Only call documented APIs.
-Do not store locally or remotely any data received from APIs (e.g., photos, PII, sensor info), unless user consent has been obtained and such storage method has been specifically mentioned within your application’s privacy policy.
+Do not store locally or remotely any data received from APIs (e.g., photos, PII, sensor info), unless user permission has been obtained and such storage method has been specifically mentioned within your application’s privacy policy.

    f.
 Research how our operating system is configured and be sure to adapt your code accordingly when porting applications from other platforms to account for differences in APIs, security-related features and required permissions.